gradle/native-platform/readme.md

 See [Terminals](src/main/java/net/rubygrapefruit/platform/Terminals.java)

+* Utility class to display various kinds of prompts to the user on the terminal.

 ### File systems

 * Watch for changes to a directory.
 Implementation is currently limited to watching on a single directory.